evanx/redex/README.md

 # Redix Router

+<b>"Duct-tape for microservices"</b>

 Redix is a Node-based message router.

-We tout Redix as "duct-tape for microservices."

 It can be used to compose runtime plumbing for decoupled microservices.